chriskonnertz/DeepLy/README.md

 ## Current State

-I do not know when DeepL.com will officially release their API (it is in beta state right now) but I expect them to do it within the next weeks.
-The API will require authentication with an API key.
+DeepL.com has officially released their API.
+They offer a premium service that includes access to this API.
+However, it is still possible to access the API without using this service at your own risk.

+Premium API access requires authentication with an API key.
 This will be supported by Deeply 2.
-Until then you may use DeepLy 1.x on your own risk.

-Also note that their API responds quite slow.
-This might be intentional.
-Nevertheless the API is reliable.
-I had not a single failing call amongst hundreds of API calls.

 ## Disclaimer